sidoruvigo/EOQdis/README.md

 opt <- EOQd(dis = dis, l = l, k = k, I = I, q = q)
 opt
 ```

-On each order the company should buy 1000 chairs with an estimated total cost of 16325€ per order.
-Cycle length of 6 days (0.2 months) and 5 orders every month.

 ## EOQpd(c, q, l , k, I)